joelparkerhenderson/system-quality-attributes/doc/adaptivity/index.md

 - **User Modeling**: Create detailed user profiles to personalize the system's behavior based on individual preferences and history.
 - **Automated Scaling**: Utilize cloud resources and automated scaling techniques to adjust computational resources dynamically based on demand.

-### Conclusion

-Adaptivity is a critical attribute for modern software systems, enabling them to respond dynamically and autonomously to changing conditions and user needs.
-By addressing adaptivity as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that provide optimal performance, personalized experiences, and robust functionality in diverse and evolving environments.
-This ensures that the system can remain effective, user-friendly, and resilient over time.

 </span>

 **Define adaptive:**<span data-chatgpt-prompt="define adaptive (computers and software)">Adaptive refers to the ability of the system to adjust and respond to changing circumstances.
 Adaptive software is designed to gather information about its usage, and then use that information to modify its own behavior to better meet the system's goals.</span>